-This approach has several shortcomings.
-In the first place, RUF's do not take into account the energy expended in extracting the resource from the ground.
-Secondly, this use of RUF's is similar to relying solely on the technique known as Net Energy Analysis.
+This distinction between RUF's and RIF's has several limitations.
+In the first place, RUF's do not include all of the energy losses which occur in making energy available to deliver a service to a building.
+The energy expended in extracting the resource from the ground is ignored, as is the energy lost in the final conversion at the building.
+At a more fundamental level, the use of RUF's is similar to applying the technique known as Net Energy Analysis.
 According to this technique, resources to be employed in the production of energy for consumer use should be so allocated as to maximize "net energy."
 In this context net energy means the amount of energy that remains for consumer use after the energy costs of finding, developing, extracting, upgrading, and delivering the energy have been paid.
 These energy costs are measured by the energy content of the resources (i.e., by the amount of energy required to produce them) which are employed in carrying out these processes.
-Exclusive reliance on Net Energy Analysis incorrectly implies that all nonenergy resources are relevant only in the measure of the energy required to produce them.
-Thus, many important resources are either totally or partially ignored.5
+The basic shortcoming of this type of analysis is that it implies that all nonenergy resources are relevant only in the measure of the energy required to produce them.
+Thus, many important resources are either totally or partially ignored.